Ansem93/Autohotkey-Automatic-switch-multiple-monitor-and-tv/README.md

    3) Open the selected app
    4) Open Playnite in desktop mode
 - In case something goes wrong press F7 to stop the script

+Why the ping?
+Because my TV keep the HDMI always active even when turned off, so to Windows it's always turned ON.

 1) First off you need monitor profile switcher and autohotkey: